mrmcc3/vibing-dev/blog/why-apex.md

   the archive.
 - The role of "backups" shifts to the archive.

-One problem with representing records in a system designed for mutable state is that it's not only possible but easy to change the past.
-As developers, we write bugs and make mistakes all the time, so it's almost inevitable that we'll change things that shouldn't be changed.
+Another issue with storing records in a system designed for mutable state is that it's not only possible but easy to change the past.
+As developers, we write bugs all the time, We'll inevitably change things that shouldn't be changed.
 Backups might help, but what if it goes unnoticed?
 An archival system designed for information mitigates this risk.

 Overall, OLTP components become low-ceremony parts of the system rather than a single point of failure that everyone is afraid to touch.